Building from strength

-- Release of Strengthening Foundations, First Rolling Action Plan for Building from Strength 2019-2022 in November 2019.
+- Release of Strengthening Foundations, First Rolling Action Plan 2019-2022 in November 2019.
 Evaluation of key initiatives in the Rolling Action Plan is underway and the final report is due late 2021.

-- Completed the second Victorian Census of Workforces that Intersect with Family Violence in 2019, to build an evidence base to inform workforce and sector planning and development.
+- Completed the latest Victorian Census of Workforces that Intersect with Family Violence in mid-2021, to build an evidence base to inform workforce and sector planning and development.

-- Development of the first accredited vocational education and training (VET) courses that deliver family violence response knowledge and skills in alignment with the Multi-Agency Risk Assessment and Management Framework (MARAM), delivery of the first course for universal workforces commencing in 2020 and a second course commencing delivery in early 2021.
+- Development of the first accredited vocational education and training (VET) courses that deliver family violence response knowledge and skills in alignment with the Multi-Agency Risk Assessment and Management Framework (MARAM), delivery of the first course for universal workforces commenced in 2020 and a second course is expected to commence in early 2022.

 - Commencement of professional development in family violence response and prevention for VET trainers and assessors to support training sector readiness to deliver new family violence training.

 - Provided Leadership Intensives to over 200 sector leaders, to support them to lead in an environment of unprecedented reform.